popey/snappy-docs/build-snaps/c.md

 * Bundle all the runtime requirements, including the exact versions of system libraries.
 * Extremely simple creation of services.

+## How long will this guide take to complete?

+Typically this guide will take around 20 minutes and will result in a working C++ application in a snap.
+Once complete, you'll understand how to package C/C++ applications as snaps and deliver them to millions of Linux users.
+After making the snap available in the store, you'll get access to installation metrics and tools to directly manage the delvery of updates to Linux users.

 # Getting started

 By way of an example, let’s take a look at how a C application can be snapped using snapcraft.